Ikot-Abasi: History

 Because of its location at the break in the mangrove swamp and rain forest of the eastern Niger River delta, it was a collecting point for slaves in the 19th century.
-In 1870, Jubo Juboha came to Ikot Abasi and founded the kingdom of Opobo.
-He was a former Igbo (Ibo) slave.

 Ikot Abasi, a community in then Calabar Province, for good reasons.

-Although Ikot Abasi, formerly part of the famed Opobo Kingdom, was already on the world map before 1929, the women's uprising against Nigeria's colonial rulers in 1929 was to provide a further push into prominence for this town, then already popular as the site of a famous boat yard, seat of a British consulate and part of the late King Jaja's area.
+Although Ikot Abasi was already on the world map before 1929, the women's uprising against Nigeria's colonial rulers in 1929 was to provide a further push into prominence for this town, then already popular as the site of a boat yard, seat of a British consulate.